Skip to content

 See the Stoomboot cluster page for more information on the Stoomboot cluster and how to access it.

-To interact with the batch system (e.g. submit a job, query a job status or delete a job), you need to login on a Linux machine at Nikhef.
-Machines that can be used include desktops managed by the CT department, the login hosts and the interactive Stoomboot nodes.
+To interact with the batch system (e.g. submit a job, query a job status or delete a job), you need to login on one of the interactive Stoomboot nodes.

 Submitting jobs to the batch system